Pressure-Test a Startup Idea Before You Build It

 Is AI pressure-testing a substitute for talking to potential customers?

 No. AI pressure-testing is a fast, low-friction way to identify known failure patterns and stress-test assumptions before you spend time on customer development.
-It's preparation for real market testing, not a substitute.
+It is preparation for real market testing, not a substitute.
 The insights AI surfaces should sharpen your customer conversations, not replace them.

 What should I do with the risks that AI pressure-testing surfaces?

 Treat each major risk as a hypothesis to test: 'Can we disprove this concern with real-world data?'
 Some risks will prove unfounded; others will prove real and require pivoting the idea.
-Either outcome is valuable before you've committed significant resources.
+Either outcome is valuable before you have committed significant resources.

 ConvergePanel provides AI-assisted verification for informational purposes only.
 Not forensic analysis.
 Not legal evidence.